www.tlab.it

 For example, the sequence represented in the following image is constituted by 39 events: of these, only 16 (the hypothetical units in analysis) are "covered" (gray boxes).
 That is because some of them, e.g. those corresponding to the occurrences of the lexical unit "A", have predecessors and successors not included in the analysis (white boxes).

-Differently, when the user analyses an external file all the events are covered.
+Differently, when the user sequences of themes or sequences recorded in external files all the events are covered.

-N.B.
-In order to analyse an external file, the user must place a Sequence.dat file into the work folder; then, after opening an existing project, he must select Sequence Analysis ("user" option).
+N.B.: In order to analyse an external file, the user must prepare a 'Sequence.dat' file; then, after opening an existing project, he must select the 'Sequences recorded in a Sequence.dat file' option..

 The calculation method, the graphs and the tables are analogous to those already described (see above).